This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 At the R locus, you can have the wild-type (R) red allele, the mutant (r) yellow allele or a mutant (ry or bicolor) bicolor allele.

-What’s happening is that that a gene called phytoene synthase 1 (PSY1) is partially (bicolor) or totally (yellow-flesh) dysfunctional.
+What’s happening is that that a enzyme called phytoene synthase 1 (PSY1) is partially (bicolor) or totally (yellow-flesh) dysfunctional.

 PSY1 is a precursor to all carotenoid development, so a tomato with two copies of the (r) allele that creates no PSY1 has something like 80 percent lower carotenoids than a tomato with the (R) allele.

-In the bicolor allele, the gene has a very ineffective copy of the gene; it has a huge insertion it it’s promoter, so it takes longer to read the gene, and makes only small amounts of what becomes lycopene.
+In the bicolor allele, there is a very ineffective copy of the gene; it has a huge insertion it it’s promoter, so it takes longer to read the gene, and makes only small amounts of what becomes lycopene.
 That lycopene then naturally goes to certain places in the fruit first as it develops, and thus the pattern of red streaks.

 The next step in the carotenoid pathway is called carotenoid isomerase (CRTISO) created by the T gene.